 - 11.1.
 An Employee who enters into a surrogacy arrangement may be either the Surrogate (a person who carries the Child through pregnancy with the intention that the Child born as a result of the formal surrogacy arrangement will be the Child of another person) or Surrogacy Parent (a person or persons who have entered into a formal surrogacy arrangement and who will be the recognised parent(s) who will take responsibility of the Child after the Child is born). - 11.2.
-Clause 55 of the Agreement outlines the provisions for an eligible Employee, who is a Surrogacy Parent.
-Note Clause 55.11 of the Agreement mistakenly refers to clause 56 of the Agreement when referring to entitlements in this situation for a Surrogacy Parent the correct reference is clause 55 of the Agreement. - 11.3.
-Clause 56 of the Agreement specifically outlines the provisions for an eligible Employee, who is the Surrogate.
+Clause 62.11 of the Agreement outlines the provisions for an eligible Employee who is a Surrogacy Parent. - 11.3.
+Clause 63 of the Agreement outlines the provisions for an eligible Employee, who is the Surrogate.
 Please refer to the Surrogacy Leave Policy for guidance on the surrogacy leave entitlements for an eligible Employee who will be the Surrogate. - 11.4.
-A Surrogacy Parent who will be the Primary Caregiver of the Child and a Surrogate are both entitled to up to 38 hours pre-natal leave in accordance with the conditions in clause 55.7 of the Agreement.
-Their spouses are entitled to up to 7.6 hours pre-natal leave in accordance with the conditions in clause 55.7 of the Agreement. - 11.5.
-To be eligible for leave under clauses 55 or 56 of the Agreement, the arrangement must be recognised as a formal surrogacy arrangement which complies with Part 4 of the Assisted Reproductive Treatment Act 2008 (Vic) and be entered into on or after 1 July 2020.
+A Surrogacy Parent who will be the Primary Caregiver of the Child and a Surrogate are both entitled to up to 38 hours pre-natal leave in accordance with the conditions in clause 62.7 of the Agreement.
+Their spouses are entitled to up to 7.6 hours pre-natal leave in accordance with the conditions in clause 62.7 of the Agreement. - 11.5.
+To be eligible for leave under clauses 62 or 63 of the Agreement, the arrangement must be recognised as a formal surrogacy arrangement which complies with Part 4 of the Assisted Reproductive Treatment Act 2008 (Vic) and be entered into on or after 1 July 2020.